bcgov/quickstart-openshift/README.md

 3. Paste into the GitHub Action Secret `GHCR_TOKEN` (see above)

-## Your First Pipeline Run
+## First Pipeline Run

+By now all tokens should be provided or their corresponding workflow jobs commented out.
+We are going to assume that Synk and SonarCloud tokens have not been obtained yet, so they are being commented out.

-- Create a new branch and switch to that branch
+1. Create a new branch and switch to that branch

 - Comment out the Snyk and SonarCloud part of the `.github/workflows/pr_open.yml` file as those need additional access tokens that need to apply for.
 Also, comment out the SonarCloud part in the `.github/workflows/main.yml` as well.